 - Home Improvement

-2 big zeros with the Chase Freedom card that we l0ve!
+2 big zeros with the Chase Freedom Flex that we love!

 - A BIG $0 Annual Fee